 Conservation programs are generally targeted at the farmer or “operator,” i.e., the person who grows the crops.
 These operators, however, are often not the same people who own the land.

 (Reference: “File:Washington Crossing NJ State Park Delaware River looking across to PA.JPG” by Tomwsulcer is marked with CC0 1.0”)

 Most agri-environmental programs involve communication and outreach to farmers, ranchers, and private woodland owners.
 Building on insights from the behavioral sciences, CBEAR tests the prevailing wisdom about conservation outreach, as well as new innovative ideas for more effectively engaging agricultural producers.
 The goal is to identify how programs can be made more attractive to producers, more effective in encouraging the adoption of sound conservation practices and more likely to bring about the environmental improvements that everyone wants.

-See our FPAC training modules on “Selling Conservation” at the NRCS National Employee Development Center.
-(Coming Soon)
+To see an example of how we translate our research into program and policy advice, see our FPAC training modules on “Selling Conservation” at the NRCS National Employee Development Center.